 Tage specializes in developing sophisticated yet practical Excel-based rate modeling tools to calculate full cost-of-service, determine cost-benefit of alternatives and improve user experience through dashboards and calculators.

 What energizes him about his work is the ability to problem solve and observe the short and long-term of adopted rate programs.
 When not working, he enjoys backpacking in the wild and playing Ultimate Frisbee.

 He received his BA in Business Administration with a concentration in Finance at the University of Washington.

-He received his BS in Political Science at the University of Oregon and his MS in Urban and Regional Planning at Portland State University.
+He received a BS in Political Science at the University of Oregon and a MS in Urban and Regional Planning at Portland State University.

 Wyatt received a BA in Finance from the University of Washington.

 Zechariah Hazel is an FCS GROUP analyst with experience in water, sewer and stormwater rate and fee development studies, including data collection and research.

 Zechariah has assisted clients throughout the Pacific Northwest with revenue requirement and cost-of-service studies, multi-year financial planning, and connection fee development.
 He has performed in-depth analysis of program financial conditions and prepared reports detailing the results.